Skip to cookie consent Skip to main content

 Several tendons and muscles hold the head above the body.
 They stabilize the neck while allowing it to move side-to-side and up-and-down.

-Poor posture, however, can make the head feel much heavier.
-Leaning too far forward leaves muscles behind the neck with more weight to carry.
+Staying in one position for too long can cause your neck to feel stiff.
+Poor posture can also make the head feel much heavier.
+Leaning too far forward leaves muscles behind the neck with more weight to carry against the pull of gravity.
 While those muscles can handle added weight for a short amount of time, they can easily strain after a few hours.

 Stiff neck causes

 Muscles and tendons strain when asked to do too much.
-Overuse and the natural wear-and-tear of aging are a few of the most common causes of a stiff neck.
+Holding one position for too long, overuse, and the natural wear-and-tear of aging are a few of the most common causes of a stiff neck.
+The use of phones, tablets, or computers—leading to neck and upper back pain called “tech neck”—is another increasingly common culprit.

 Arthritis